CRMPickers logoCRMPickers

 Who should choose Salesforce?

-Salesforce is usually the better choice when CRM performance is the primary requirement and the team can support a more configurable platform.
+Choose Salesforce when CRM performance is the primary requirement and you can support a configurable sales platform with clear admin ownership.

-• Teams that need broad integrations and deeper reporting
+• RevOps teams that need broad GTM integrations and configurable reporting

 Target